sparkflows/sparkflows-docs/docs/user-guide/reading-writing/index.rst

 .. panels::
     :container: container-lg pb-3

-    :doc:`/user-guide/reading-writing/read-structured`
+    :doc:`/user-guide/reading-writing/structured-files/index`

-    Provides a number of Processors for reading structured data from files.
+    Provides a number of Processors for reading and writing structured data from files.

     ---

-    :doc:`/user-guide/reading-writing/read-unstructured`
+    :doc:`/user-guide/reading-writing/unstructured-files/index`

-    Provides a number of Processors for reading unstructured data from files.
+    Provides a number of Processors for reading and writing unstructured data from files.

-    ---

-    :doc:`/user-guide/reading-writing/save-files`

-    Provides a number of Processors for saving data in different file formats.

 .. toctree::
    :hidden:

-   read-structured.rst
-   read-unstructured.rst
-   save-files.rst
+   structured-files/index.rst
+   unstructured-files/index.rst